-Whilst rigorous, our competition process is designed to ensure minimal disruption to our applicant’s working schedule.
-The following information ensures that the procedure is made clear.
+Although rigorous, the competition is designed to ensure minimal disruption to applicant’s working schedule.

 Entry closing date

-The on-line application will ask for your work and personal contact details and the contact details for your employer/manager.
+The online application will ask for your work and personal contact details and those of your employer/manager and marketing lead.
 You will also be asked to confirm your age.
-Then you will complete two written tasks, firstly answering ten multiple choice questions then giving written answers to three restaurant service tasks.
-You will also be asked to answer three questions:

-Finally, you will also need to submit your up-to-date Curriculum Vitae (CV).
+Finally, you will also need to submit your up-to-date CV in PDF format.

-In October, those shortlisted will be invited to a Quarter Final.
-At the same time notifications will also be sent to all those who have not been shortlisted.
+In October, those shortlisted will be invited to a quarter-final.
+Notifications will also be sent to those who have not been shortlisted.

 The judges will include members of the Gold Service Scholarship Competitions Committee, together with invited guest judges.
 All the judges are professionals within the industry.

-At the Quarter Final itself you will be invited to undertake a series of individual tasks to test your knowledge and the skills in different aspects of food and beverage service.
+At the quarter-final you will undertake a series of tasks to test your knowledge and skills in different aspects of food and beverage service.
 These will include:

 - Completing a test paper consisting of 50 multiple choice questions